-We have had a busy three days traveling through the valley of Humahuaca in Jujuy province of Argentina with our in Pumarmarce.
+We have had a busy three days traveling through the valley of Humahuaca in Jujut province.
 Route 9 goes from Buenos Arias to Bolivia winding up the Quebrada past small and large towns with people descended from Inca population.
 Beautiful landscape of amazing geology formed over 400 million years of beautiful white composed of limestone, purple of lead and calcium, yellow of iron hydroxides, reds of iron oxides and green of copper oxides.
 We drove up to over 14,000 feet and did a short hike to see Paleta de pintur or Painter’s Palette.
 Also hike to the gargunta de diablo or devil’s throat.

 Pumarmarca is a lovely town of 6,000 which is a Argentinian and international travelers destination usually busier in the summer months.
 We have been blessed with great weather sunny and warm.
 This area receives very little rain and most of agriculture in from river and high mountain runoff.
 Landscape is similar to Arizona with arroyos, erosion and a cactus very much like Saguaro but arms start lower and are more numerous.
 Would love to see them blooming later in spring like our saguaros.